MSGW2018/A6/knowledge-generation/crowdsourcing.md

 2. *Crowdfunding*
 Crowdfunding gives people the opportunity to get fundings for a specific project by a large group of people.
 Everyone can publish a project he or she needs funding for and other users and contribute to the projects by donating money.
 One example for crowdfunding is the website: kickstarter.
 Every kind of project can be published - from gadgets to movie projects.
 3. *Crowdsourced design*
-Crowdsoucred designs are project that are funded for a large group of people to design something (for exmple a website or an app).
+Crowdsourced designs are projects which are funded for a large group of people to design something (for exmple a website or an app).
 An example for a crowdsourced design is the "Rally Fighter car" - designed by the community.
 [source](https://www.hongkiat.com/blog/what-is-crowdsourcing/)

 ## Pros and Cons of crowdsourcing ##